See Also:Chapter 1, "Introduction to Oracle Identity Management Integration" for a conceptual discussion of Oracle Directory Integration Platform

 Depending on where the changes are made, synchronization can occur:

-From a connected directory to Oracle Internet Directory
+From a connected directory to the Oracle back-end directory

-From Oracle Internet Directory to a connected directory
+From the Oracle back-end directory to a connected directory

 In both directions